krobbi/coldest-night/README.md

 inputs has not been tested.

 ## Issues Affecting MacOS
-* There is no native icon for MacOS.
-The native icon from versions 0.3.0 and below has been removed due to being poorly formatted and potentially causing a crash when running the game.
+* The native MacOS icon from versions 0.3.0 and below is poorly formatted and may cause a crash when running the game.
+* There is no native MacOS icon between version 0.4.0 and 0.6.0.

 ## Issues Affecting Windows
 * Using an audio playback format with a sample rate other than 44100 Hz may